legendarycode3/mastering-javaScript-course/README.md

 - Inputs: A “JavaScript object” or “array”. </br>
 - Outputs: A “JSON string” representation  of the input. </br>
 - Common UseCases : </br>
+2i.)
+Sending data to a web server or API, where  the server expects datain JSON string format. </br>